taocao/second-brain-ai-assistant-course/README.md

 This course is part of Decoding ML's open-source series, where we provide free hands-on resources for building GenAI and information retrieval systems.

-Following Decoding ML’s mission, in this course we will show you how to build an end-to-end AI system using the Second Brain AI Assistant as an example.
+Following Decoding ML's mission, in this course we will show you how to build an end-to-end AI system using the Second Brain AI Assistant as an example.

 **The Second Brain AI Assistant** open-source course contains 6 modules and it's backed up by code and lessons that will teach you how to build an **advanced RAG and LLM system using LLMOps and ML systems best practices**.